jcbendernh/PowerAppsCosmosDB/README.md

 </ol>

 # Creating the Detail View within the Power App
 Now that we have the list view in the PowerApp, we would also like to be able to click on a record and have it drill into a more detailed view.
-To do so, we will first need to create another Flow to give us just a specific record as opposed to a listing of records.
-After that is created, we can add a Detail Screen to our PowerApp and add the proper controls to populate that screen and enable naviagtion between the two.
+To do so, we will first need to create another Flow to give us the specific record information.
+After that is created, we can add a Detail Screen to our PowerApp and add the proper controls to populate that screen and enable navigation between the two.

 <ol start="31">
   <li>Log into https://flow.microsoft.com/ and click on <b>My flows</b> in the left navigation bar and hover over your flow in the listing and click the <b>elipsis button</b> and select <b>Save As</b> and save it with the same name appended with "-ID"...

   ![Alt text](/imgs/flowsaveas.gif?raw=true)
   </li>
   <li>Next we will edit our flow.
-Only one modification is needed, we are going to change the query in the Query documents step to pull only one record.
-You can use the CosmosDBQuery-ID.sql file in the files directory for a template.
+Only one modification is needed, we are going to change the </b>query<b> in the <b>Query documents</b> step to pull only one record.
+You can use the <a href ="https://github.com/jcbendernh/PowerAppsCosmosDB/blob/master/files/CosmosDBQuery-ID.sql" parent="_blank">CosmosDBQuery-ID.sql</a> file in the files directory for a template.
 Once completed click <b>Save</b> to save your Flow.
 Make sure to <b>turn on your Flow</b> as well</li>
 </ol>